Skip to content

 When the trigger is a data change, a new question appears that spatial layout never faces: the two solves have different element sets.
 Establish a correspondence between them (this is what stable identity, #673, provides — keys from spec position × data key), and the correspondence has three parts:

-- update — the matched pairs (the bijective part).
-Tweenable; FLIP-style position animation and Animated Vega-Lite's
+• update — the matched pairs (the bijective part).
+Tweenable; FLIP-style position animation and Animated Vega-Lite's key both live here.

-keyboth live here. - enter — new elements with no source. exit — old elements with no destination.
-Enter/exit is the non-bijective remainder of a segue correspondence — which is why lifecycle belongs to the segue/downstream stratum, and why no amount of scene machinery produces it.
+• enter — new elements with no source. exit — old elements with no destination.
+Enter/exit is the non-bijective remainder of a state correspondence.
+Its visual behavior is implemented by downstream or paint tracks even when an upstream scene change caused the correspondence.

 We adopt the transition-group model, not D3's: lifecycle behavior is declared once on the mark, keyed off dataset changes, rather than imperatively re-attached after every join; exiting elements are retained until their exit animation completes.
 D3's model feels reversed because the transition is a side effect of DOM manipulation you re-perform, instead of a property of the mark you state.
 Among the surveyed systems, only the transition groups make this declarative and first-class; a visualization grammar with native, keyed lifecycle would be genuinely differentiated.